imantung/imantung.github.io/_posts/2017-09-14-update-java-mac-terminal.md

 tags: ["java", "mac"]
 ---

 I run some jar file on my user laptop and found that her java is not up2date on terminal.
 So I download latest update via mac system preference but the terminal version didn't change.
 Downloading JRE from oracle also same effect.
 Why `$JAVA_HOME` is not automatically set?
 I guess we need download JDK instead of JRE.

-Or we can just setup `$JAVA_HOME` manually
+Alternatively we can setup `$JAVA_HOME` manually with this instructions.

 1. Go to `System Preference > Java`
 2. Check or update your java version on `Update` tab